omgnetwork/ewallet/apps/admin_panel/assets/README.md

 ## Usage

 Running the Admin Panel in development mode locally allows you to modify the code and see changes in real-time.
-You may connect to any eWallet as a backend, which can be running locally or remotely that depend on your config file.
+You may connect to any eWallet as a backend, which can be running locally or remotely which will depend on your config file.

 ### Development